Project-MONAI/MONAI/docs/source/modules.md

 The objective of a MONAI bundle is to define a packaged model which includes the critical information necessary to allow users and programs to understand how the model is used and for what purpose.
-A bundle includes the stored weights of a single network as a pickled state dictionary plus optionally a Torchscript object and/or an ONNX object.
+A bundle includes the stored weights of a single network as a pickled state dictionary plus optionally an exported program (`.pt2`, via `torch.export`) and/or an ONNX object.
 Additional JSON files are included to store metadata about the model, information for constructing training, inference, and post-processing transform sequences, plain-text description, legal information, and other data the model creator wishes to include.
 More details are available at [bundle specification](https://monai.readthedocs.io/en/latest/mb_specification.html).